Section 8 Grounds for Possession Under the Renters' Rights Act: The Full List

 Under the new regime, every tenancy is an assured periodic tenancy.
 To recover possession you must:

 - Identify a ground that fits your facts.
-The grounds are in Schedule 2 to the Housing Act 1988, as amended by Schedule 1 of the Renters' Rights Act 2025.
+As set out in Schedule 2 to the Housing Act 1988, as amended by Schedule 1 of the Renters' Rights Act 2025, there are 18 grounds for possession.
 You can rely on more than one ground in the same notice.

 - Serve a Section 8 notice in the prescribed form.
 The notice must specify the ground(s), set out the particulars, and give the correct notice period for the ground you are using.
 The Ministry of Housing, Communities & Local Government publishes the assured tenancy forms.